DataDog/documentation/content/en/tracing/visualization/_index.md

 {{< img src="tracing/visualization/service_page.gif" alt="service page" responsive="true">}}

 <div class="alert alert-info">
 Don’t see the http endpoints you were expecting on the Service Page?
-In APM endpoints are connected to a service by more than the service name - it is also done via the span.name of the entry-point span of the trace.
+In APM endpoints are connected to a service by more than the service name - it is also done via the `span.name` of the entry-point span of the trace.
 For example, on the web-store service above we’re viewing endpoints where `web.request` is the entry-point span.
-More info on this [here][12].
+More info on this <a href="/tracing/faq/resource-trace-doesn-t-show-up-under-correct-service/"> here.
 </div>

 ## Resources